SNMP configuration examples

 Wireless LAN Controller (WLC)

-- Access the web admin page and log in
+- Open the web admin page and log in.

-- If you are running version 8.1 and later, on the new dashboard click "Advanced"
+- On version 8.1 and later, click "Advanced" on the new dashboard.

-- Add your community name and leave IP addresses empty
+- Add your community name.
+Leave the IP addresses empty.

 Eaton